IAAF Sets New Limits On Testosterone Levels In Women

 Shortly after the announcement Semenya took to Twitter with a post that read, "I am 97% sure you don't like me, but I'm 100% sure i don't care," and ended the note with a slightly angry frowny-face emoji.

-The two-time gold medalist and three-time world champion has been at the center of the fairness and testosterone debate since she began dominating the 800 meter race on the world scene as a teenager in 2009.
+The two-time gold medalist and three-time world champion has been at the center of the fairness and testosterone debate since she began dominating the 800-meter race on the world scene as a teenager in 2009.

 Everything about her speed, the way she looked — broad shoulders, narrow hips, prominent Adam's apple — and the way she spoke, in a deep voice, prompted her competitors to openly question Semenya's sex.